aureliagorzna/3d-TS-engine/README.md

 ground, a leaf-pattern function for trees, and a ring of cubes placed around the sky using the same polar helper.

+I wasn't interested in math before this project.
+Building it meant I needed trigonometry to work, so I spent weeks asking my math teacher questions before each lesson - the angle helpers in here came out of those conversations rather than from a library.

 ## Controls

 WASD to move, space/shift for up and down, C/V to look, E/R to spin cubes.